 - i.
-By agreeing to provide an Approved Course, the applicant understands and agrees to comply with the NBHWC Continuing Education Code of Conduct. - ii.
-By agreeing to provide an Approved Course, the applicant understands and agrees that all instruction will occur in accordance with NBHWC Scope of Practice (Appendix B) and the NBHWC Code of Ethics (Appendix C). - iii.
-By agreeing to provide an Approved Course, the applicant understands and agrees to comply with all conditions, updates, and amendments made to Continuing Education requirements by NBHWC. - iv.
-By agreeing to provide an Approved Course, the applicant understands and agrees to comply with all branding, logo, and seal of approval guidelines for NBHWC Approved Courses. - v.
-By agreeing to provide an Approved Course, the applicant understands that an audit of Approved Course materials, including faculty and content, may be conducted at any time to ensure continued compliance with NBHWC Continuing Education requirements. - vi.
-By agreeing to provide an Approved Course, the applicant agrees to cooperate with audits and inquiries from NBHWC regarding compliance with NBHWC Continuing Education requirements, including but not limited to review of files, course(s) content, faculty, student records, and interviews of students, faculty and staff.
+By agreeing to provide an Approved Course or Conference, the applicant understands and agrees to fully comply with all conditions, requirements, and guidelines set forth in the NBHWC CE Code of Conduct. - By agreeing to provide an Approved Course or Conference, the applicant understands and agrees that all instruction will occur in accordance with the NBHWC Scope of Practice (Appendix B) and the NBHWC Code of Ethics (Appendix C). - iii.
+By agreeing to provide an Approved Course or Conference, the applicant understands and agrees to comply with all conditions, updates and amendments made by NBHWC. - iv.
+By agreeing to provide an Approved Course or Conference, the applicant understands and agrees to comply with all branding, logo, and seal of approval guidelines for NBHWC Approved Courses and Conferences. - v.
+By agreeing to provide an Approved Course or Conference, the applicant understands that an audit of Approved CE materials, including faculty and content, may be conducted at any time to ensure continued compliance with NBHWC CE requirements. - vi.
+By agreeing to provide an Approved Course or Conference, the applicant agrees to cooperate with audits and inquiries from NBHWC regarding compliance with NBHWC CE requirements, including but not limited to review of files, course(s) content, faculty, student records, and interviews of students, faculty and staff. - b.
+Record Keeping - i.
+By agreeing to provide an Approved Course or Conference, the applicant understands that documented participant records are required to be maintained regarding Course or Conference completion. - By agreeing to provide an Approved Course or Conference, the applicant agrees to notify NBHWC of all changes to the Course(s) or Conference providing organization, or owner(s) of the Approved Course(s) or Conference, including but not limited to: - 1.
+New ownership or new organizational partner for the course(s) - 2.
+New contact person or contact information - 3.
+New delivery method or change in proposed CE - 4.
+New/updated course(s) name